BARKER LAB

 Students

 Students interested in graduate studies see NAU grad college and contact Dr Barker for more information.
+Currently we are not accepting new graduate students, but will consider for FALL 2026

 Undergraduate students please apply through the PMI website, and specify interest in Coccidioides research.